kmcelwee/fsi-web-scraping-seminar/seminar-1/python.md

     return [alph_dict[letter] for letter in word]
 </pre>

+</details>

 Code is never finished!
-We could expand this function forever.
-So don't get too wrapped up in making your code "perfect".
-Write code that tries to avoid easy mistakes, and serves your ultimate research question.
-If you share code with others, however, make sure to document your assumptions
+We could keep rewriting many of these functions forever.
+Don't get too wrapped up in making your code "perfect".
+Write code that is clear, well-documented, and serves your ultimate research question.

-</details>